aabbtree77/miniguestlog/README.md

 As one can see, any such a system will be unreliable if left unsupervised.

 The good bit here is that Atlas and render.com automate a lot. render.com has an amazing GUI with a clear detailed logging.
-The error messages are neatly marked in red.
-One can copy and paste errors into google or chatGPT.
+Copy/paste them into google or chatgpt.

+## Conclusion

+It is incredible how many moving pieces are involved in such a simple-looking problem as listing visitor locations on a page. render.com and MongoDB Atlas have saved a lot of time, but would I use them commercially?
+DDoS is scary, see the case of [Web Dev Cody](https://www.youtube.com/watch?v=-lNpF0ACe1Y).
+IMHO, this stack is only suitable when being VC-funded by those who are into extremely rapid movement/massive delegation, at the cost of not being afraid to take an occasional spectacular DDoS bill.

 ## References